-Rebalancing is a CAST AI feature that allows your clusters to reach the most optimal & up to date state.
-During this process suboptimal nodes are automatically replaced with new ones that are more cost efficient as well as run most up to date Node configuration settings.
+Rebalancing is a CAST AI feature that allows your cluster to reach the most optimal & up-to-date state.
+During this process, suboptimal nodes are automatically replaced with new ones that are more cost-efficient and run the most up-to-date Node configuration settings.

 The rebalancing process has multiple purposes:

 Rebalance the cluster during the initial onboarding to immediately achieve cost savings.
-The rebalancer aims to make it easy to start using CAST AI by running your cluster through the CAST AI algorithms and reshaping your cluster into an optimal state during onboarding.
+The rebalancer makes it easy to start using CAST AI by running your cluster through the CAST AI algorithms and reshaping your cluster into an optimal state during onboarding.

-Replace specific nodes due to cost inefficiency or out-dated Node configuration.
-During the rebalancing operation targeted nodes will be replaced with most optimal set of nodes running latest node configuration settings.
+Replace specific nodes due to cost inefficiency or outdated Node configuration.
+During the rebalancing operation, targeted nodes will be replaced with the most optimal set of nodes running the latest node configuration settings.

-Rebalancing can be executed on the whole cluster or on a specific set of nodes.
+You can rebalance the entire cluster or only a specific set of nodes.

-- In order to to run the rebalancing on the whole cluster choose Cluster --> Rebalance.
+- In order to rebalance the whole cluster, choose Cluster --> Rebalance.

-- To rebalance subset of nodes, first select the nodes using Cluster --> Node list then choose Actions --> Rebalance nodes.
+- To rebalance a subset of nodes, first, select the nodes using Cluster --> Node list, then choose Actions --> Rebalance nodes.

-After assessing the scope of the operation, generate Rebalancing plan to review planned changes and their effect on the cluster composition and costs.
-Only nodes which don't have any problematic workloads are up for rebalancing.
-In order to reduce a number of problematic workloads and avoid disruption of service, check the Preparation for rebalancing guide.
+After assessing the operation's scope, generate a Rebalancing plan to review planned changes and their effect on the cluster composition and costs.
+Only nodes without problematic workloads will be considered for rebalancing.

-Rebalancing is executed in three distinct phases, executed sequentially:
+Rebalancing consists of three distinct phases, executed sequentially:

 - Create new optimal nodes.